FrancescoMazzola11/MazzolaFerrara/DREAM/README.md

 ## Enjoy DREAMS
-Now a webpage will pop-up in order to let you use the DREAMS applcation, if the browser does not automatically start you can go to `http://localhost:3000` and use DREAM
+Now a webpage will pop-up in order to let you use the DREAMS applcation, if the browser does not automatically start you can go to `http://localhost:3000` and use DREAM.
+In order to login as a policy maker you can use the following data:
+email: 123@gmail.com
+password: 123